 Question with 1 note

-alohdark asked: I'm asexual and bipolar and though I am stable on my meds right now and open about my sexuality I am completely out of my depth in a homosexual relationship.
+alohdark said: I'm asexual and bipolar and though I am stable on my meds right now and open about my sexuality I am completely out of my depth in a homosexual relationship.
 I am emotionally/romantically attracted to this girl and I have admitted to her that I don't like sex.
 She thinks that it's just because I've never have had sex with a girl before.
 How do I get her to understand that it's sex as a whole that holds no appeal to me and not just my limited experience???

 Aside from being open about your own experiences and sharing resources about asexuality there might not be a whole lot you or anyone can do to convince anyone of anything!
 I don’t mean to be a downer, please don’t feel bad.
 Some people will take facts and change their mind while others won’t.
 I’ve been in the same boat as you and had people say the same thing to me and do you know what happened?
 My asexuality didn’t change…and neither did my level of experience - especially with them!